inspirai/Characterize-Anything/README.md

 # Characterize Anything

 Imagine a world where every object around you springs to life.
-Meet your favorite mug of coffee, chat with your laptop, befriend your sofa.🤩
+Meet your favorite mug of coffee, chat with your fridge, befriend your sofa.🤩

-Here we create yet another *inspirational* demo by fusing [Segment Anything](https://segment-anything.com/) and ChatGPT to bring every inanimate object to life, namely **Characterize Anything**.
+***Characterize Anything*** is an inspirational interactive tool for characterizing any inanimate object in a video/image so that users could talk with.
+It combines the power of SOTA video object tracking and large vision language models in order to bring any object to life.

 (This project is still under active development to make it into an amazing product.💪)